Parenting Student Resource Hub

 Healthy Futures is a voluntary home visitation program offered by Youth Standing Strong (YSS), a community organization located in Ames.
 Healthy Futures staff provide one-on-one support to parents and children, with the goal of further improving parenting skills, resulting in a happy and healthy family.
 This program is available to every woman in Story and Boone County who is pregnant and/or parenting children who are age five and younger.

 Nest Programs are incentive-based programs offered by Youth Standing Strong (YSS), a community organization located in Ames.
 Nest Programs offer education classes related to pregnancy, infant care, and parenting; clothing, supplies, and equipment to assist mothers with their babies; and assistance in locating and providing referrals to additional community services.

 Lutheran Services in Iowa program, Parents as Teachers, offers personal home visits from an LSI Parent Educator to provide education about child development.
 This program serves parents from pregnancy up until their child is 5 years old.
 Families must reside in Story County and be experiencing barriers in raising a healthy family.
 To learn more, call LSI's office at (515) 232-7262.

 An increasing number of graduate assistants, predoctoral, and postdoctoral appointees are beginning families during their appointment periods.
 The purpose of Bridge Funding is to provide short-term funding for up to 12 continuous weeks of paid leave for all graduate assistants, predoctoral scholars, and postdoctoral scholars who will be adding a new child to their family through birth or adoption.
 Leaves may begin during pregnancy, in the time prior to adoption, or after the arrival of the child.

-- Child Care Access Means Parents in School (CCAMPIS) Grant Program: provides eligible student parents with a 75% monthly tuition discount at any ISU campus child care center.
+- Child Care Access Means Parents in School (CCAMPIS) Grant Program: provides eligible student parents with up to 100% monthly tuition discount at eligible child care centers.